PromisedSoftware/FYADS-open-shieldwall/README.txt

-FIRST AD AFTER FIRST BOOT MAY NOT BE SKIPPED, but then should work ok

 This is open source unpacked extension, you are allowed to do anything with it.
 This extension works for Google Chrome browser, JavaScript code should work for all browsers.
 This does not block all ads, it removes unblocked ads instead.